nileshsalpe/employeeservice/README.md

 - Environments for dev/beta/pre-prod should be  simillar may differ in capacity though.
 - Need for feature management - like experiment new feature with selected user pools  and make GA and feature retirement.
 - Micro-service should not be just wrapper over data store it should have some logic.
 Always need to make balance between number of fine grained micro-services and functionality.
 If not there could be very large number of micro-services.
+- API should be considered sync or async while designing.
+Mixing those two things create problem.